Salisbury City Council to consider contract for street paving - Salisbury Post

 natalie.anderson@salisburypost.com

-SALISBURY — City council members on Tuesday will consider a nearly $400,000 contract for street paving in Salisbury along with a discussion on community development priorities to be used by a federal grant awarded to the city for coronavirus relief.
+SALISBURY — City council members today will consider a nearly $400,000 contract for street paving in Salisbury along with a discussion on community development priorities to be used by a federal grant awarded to the city for coronavirus relief.

-The meeting will be held virtually on Tuesday at 6 p.m. and streamed live at salisburync.gov/webcast and via the city’s Twitter and Facebook accounts.
+The meeting will be held virtually today at 6 p.m. and streamed live at salisburync.gov/webcast and via the city’s Twitter and Facebook accounts.
 Anyone who wishes to speak during the public comment period of the meeting can sign up by 5 p.m. on Tuesday by emailing City Clerk Kelly Baker at kbake@salisburync.gov or at 704-638-5233.

 The city’s Public Services Department is requesting that the city award the bid to NJR Group, INC. in the amount of $388,993.
 The bid was completed by both the city’s Purchasing and Public Works departments for the cost per ton to furnish and lay appropriate asphalt and/or resurface streets.
 Bidders were asked to provide unit pricing for 3,800 tons of asphalt, which is priced at $89.35 per ton; raise 53 manhole covers, which are priced at $65 each; raise 46 valve boxes, priced at $55 each; and milling at 1.5 inches for 15,100 square yards.